MaureenFromuth/School_Districts_Analysis/README.md

 The school data contains the following information:
 - School Name
 - Type of School (District or Charter)
-- # of Students at the School
+- Number of Students at the School
 - Budget for the School

 ```